Elk Creek (Rogue River tributary): Dam

-Elk Creek Dam is about 3 mi from the mouth of the creek.
+Elk Creek Dam was about 3 mi from the mouth of the creek.
 It was one of three dams authorized by Congress in 1962 to help control flooding along the Rogue River.
 The other two were the Lost Creek Dam, later renamed the William L. Jess Dam, on the Rogue main stem, and the Applegate Dam on the Applegate River.
 When the Elk Creek Dam was about one-third finished, lawsuits to protect endangered salmon and other migratory fish led to a court injunction that stopped construction in 1987.
 After 1992, fish trying to swim past the dam were trapped and hauled around it in trucks.
 Litigation and political battles lasting more than 20 years led to the compromise of demolishing about 15 percent of the dam and leaving the rest intact so that it might be restored in the future.
 In 2008, the United States Army Corps of Engineers dismantled part of the dam with explosives and restored the creek to its original channel.
 Originally scheduled to be 240 ft high, the dam had reached a height of 80 ft before work was stopped.